Stop and search

 Who can stop and search you

 Any police officer can stop and search you.
-If they are not in uniform they must identify themselves prior to the search taking place.
-The stop and search action does not mean you are under arrest or that you’ve done something wrong.
+If they are not in uniform they must identify themselves before the search takes place.
+The stop and search action doesn't mean you're under arrest or that you’ve done something wrong.

 The reasons police can stop and search you

 The police can stop and search you:

 - if there has been serious violence or disorder in the area

 - if police are looking for a suspect who fits your description